New religious movement: Beliefs and practices

 Eileen Barker has argued that NRMs should not be "lumped together," as they differ from one another on many issues.
 Virtually no generalisation can be made about NRMs that applies to every group, with David V. Barrett noting that "generalizations tend not to be very helpful" when studying NRMs.
-J. Gordon Melton expressed the view that there is "no single characteristic or set of characteristics" that all new religions share, "not even their newness."
+J. Gordon Melton expressed the view that there is "no single characteristic or set of characteristics" that all new religions share, "not even their newness".
 Bryan Wilson wrote, "Chief among the miss-directed assertions has been the tendency to speak of new religious movements as if they differed very little, if at all, one from another.
-The tendency has been to lump them together and indiscriminately attribute all of the characteristics which are, in fact, valid for only one or two."
+The tendency has been to lump them together and indiscriminately attribute all of the characteristics which are, in fact, valid for only one or two".
 NRMs themselves often claim that they exist at a crucial place in time and space.

 Scriptures

-Some NRMs venerate unique scriptures, while others reinterpret existing texts, utilizing a range of older elements.
+Some NRMs venerate unique scriptures, while others reinterpret existing texts, utilising a range of older elements.
 They frequently claim that these are not new but rather forgotten truths that are being revived.
-NRM scriptures often incorporate modern scientific knowledge, sometimes with the claim that they are bringing unity to science and religion.
+NRM scriptures often incorporate modern scientific knowledge, sometimes claiming to unify science and religion.
 Some NRMs believe that their scriptures are received through mediums.
 The Urantia Book, the core scripture of the Urantia Movement, was published in 1955 and is said to be the product of a continuous process of revelation from "celestial beings" which began in 1911.
 Some NRMs, particularly those that are forms of occultism, have a prescribed system of courses and grades through which members can progress.